 If you are in Colorado and your Ash tree has insect damage, there is a good chance it is due to in invasive insect called Emerald Ash Borer.
 We are happy to come look at the insect damage to your Ash tree (or any other tree).
-In most cases we can control the insect damage to your tree if we can stop the insect before the insect kills the tree.
+In most cases we can control the insect damage to your tree if we can stop this tiny green bug before the insect kills the tree.

-We can help protect your Ash tree from Emerald Ash Borer with our treatment.
+We can help protect your Ash tree with our Emerald Ash Borer treatment.
 Call us today.

 Emerald Ash Borer (EAB) is a non-native species with no natural predators in Colorado to control it from spreading.
 Emerald Ash Borers kill trees by depriving the tree of vital nutrients.
 Adult EAB lay their eggs on the bark of the tree.
 The larval stage feeds under the bark of the tree.
 Their feeding pattern cuts off the flow of water and nutrients to the tree, eventually killing the tree.
 As you can see in the picture here (with outter bark removed) the nutrient pathway is disrupted and cannot flow to all parts of the tree.
 Think of this as a highway, with a giant section of pavement ripped out in the middle, traffic (flow) cannot pass the point with the missing section.